 Let’s break down this formula:

-This approach provides a reliable solution for complex data scenarios where single-criteria lookups fall short.
+This approach provides a reliable solution for complex data scenarios where exact match or single-criteria lookups fall short, especially when you need to match with multiple criteria.

 One of the key advantages of the approach we’ve taken is its dynamic nature.
-By leveraging the dropdown lists, we’ve essentially created an interactive lookup system that allows us to retrieve quantity figures for different items and production years.
+By leveraging drop-down lists, we’ve essentially created an interactive lookup system that allows us to retrieve quantity figures for different items and production years.

 To set this up, go to Data → Data Validation, click on “Data Validation.”